raccoonlovertom/HeartDisease-Prediction/README.md

 # Heart Disease Prediction

-This project predicts the presence of heart disease using the **UCI Heart Disease Dataset**.
+This project analyzes the presence of heart disease using the **UCI Heart Disease Dataset**.
 It includes **data preprocessing, exploratory data analysis, feature selection, and classification modeling** using Logistic Regression and K-Nearest Neighbors (KNN).

 ## Highlights